Taiping Heavenly Kingdom: Clothing and dress-code

 In place of the hats of the Manchu, Taiping members wore headscarves or turbans and rattan hats.
-Heavenly Kingdom also developed its own headwear, such as the fengmao (风帽), jiaomao (角帽), and liangmao (凉帽), worn in accordance to rank and ceremony.
-Similarly, a plan was outlined for official headwear and colors of clothing for scholars graduating from Heavenly Kingdom's imperial examination in Qinding shijietiaoli (钦定士阶条例) by Hong Rengan.
+Heavenly Kingdom also developed its own headwear, such as the fengmao (風帽), jiaomao (角帽), and liangmao (涼帽), worn in accordance to rank and ceremony.
+Similarly, a plan was outlined for official headwear and colors of clothing for scholars graduating from Heavenly Kingdom's imperial examination in Qinding shijietiaoli (欽定士階條例) by Hong Rengan.

 Two actors in Chinese opera costumes in 1874.

 The official clothing of the Heavenly Kingdom used opera costumes as its foundation, with instances of Taiping rebels confiscating opera costumes during their attacks and leaders wearing costumes for various occasions, due to the opera costumes being exempt from the policy of tifayifu and retaining the hanfu-style, which distanced itself from qizhuang.
 Even the kings of Heavenly Kingdom wore paofu that were repurposed or based on the paofu from opera stages.
 However, because the Taiping Heavenly Kingdom had a limited understanding for prior hanfu fashions, many of their official clothing still retained similarities to qizhuang, such as the use of magua-jackets for military uniforms.

 Qing variant of the mangfu was similarly kept, with only the horse-hoof sleeves removed.
 The kings and princes of the Heavenly Kingdom similarly wore yellow dragon robes, with the number of dragons embroidered as symbols of their rank and station.
 The highest ranking King of Heaven had 40 dragons on his robes, the East and West Kings having 36, North and South had 32, the Flank King having 30 and the Yan and Yue Princes had 24 dragons.
 The officials of lower rank wore red and blue.
 The colors and patterns for various headwear and other clothing were also regulated according to rank, but due to the disorganisation and contradictory rules and records the exact practice of uniform regulation is difficult to examine.